-Key audit matter Our audit approach

 Concentration of related party balances

-Related party balances as at 31 December 2019 are disclosed in Note 43 to these consolidated financial statements with the description of the accounting policy disclosed in Note 7.
+Related party balances as at 31 December 2019 are Our audit procedures included: disclosed in Note 43 to these consolidated financial statements with the description of the accounting policy disclosed in Note 7.

 We focused on this area as significant management judgement is required to determine the disclosures required under IFRS 7 Financial Instruments: Disclosures and IAS 24 Related Party Disclosures with regards to significant credit risk concentrations and related party disclosures.

 IFRS 7 requires that specific information be disclosed for each type of risk arising from financial instruments.
-These include qualitative disclosures around how exposures arise and how they are measured and managed, summary quantitative data about an entity's exposure to each type of risk, and information about an entity's credit risk concentrations.
-In addition, for government-controlled entities such as Emirates NBD Bank PJSC, disclosure is required under IAS 24 Related Party Disclosures of a qualitative or quantitative indication of the extent of transactions with the government or related entities.
-Our audit procedures included: Obtaining from those charged with governance and management information identifying all known related parties.
-Evaluating and testing of key controls over the identification and monitoring of related party transactions.
-Evaluating and testing of key controls over the initial recording and monitoring of loans.
-Reviewing minutes of board meetings and management meetings to determine if there were any related party transactions of which we were previously unaware.
-Confirming the balance in writing from the relevant related party.
-Vouching individual related party transactions on a sample basis to supporting documentation.
-Evaluating the adequacy of the disclosures by assessing whether a reasonable user of the consolidated financial statements could understand the exposure of the Bank to concentration and related risks, and by considering the ability of such a user to reasonably estimate the extent of transactions with the majority shareholder of the parent, including the income arising from the disclosures provided.
+These include qualitative disclosures around how exposures arise and how they are measured and managed, summary quantitative data about an entity's exposure to each type of risk, and information about an entity's credit risk exposure, including significant credit risk concentrations.
+In addition, for governmentcontrolled entities such as Emirates NBD Bank PISC, disclosure is required under IAS 24 Related Party Disclosures of a qualitative or quantitative indication of the extent of transactions with the government or related entities.

+- Obtaining from those charged with governance and management information identifying all known related parties. - Evaluating and testing of key controls over the identification and monitoring of related party transactions. - Evaluating and testing of key controls over the initial recording and monitoring of loans. - Reviewing minutes of board meetings and management meetings to determine if there were any related party transactions of which we were previously unaware. - Confirming the balance in writing from the relevant related party. - Vouching individual related party transactions on a sample basis to supporting documentation. - Evaluating the adequacy of the disclosures by assessing whether a reasonable user of the consolidated financial statements could understand the exposure of the Bank to concentration and related risks, and by considering the ability of such a user to reasonably estimate the extent of transactions with the majority shareholder of the parent, including the income arising from the balance due from them, based on the disclosures provided.